fengzhanying/fengzhanying.github.io/_pages/about.md

 - *2023.09 - now*, Department of Statistics of Stanford, Postdoctoral fellow, advised by Prof. Wing Hung Wong.

 # 📖 Educations
-- *2017.09 - 2023.06*, Academy of Mathematics and System Science of CAS, Doctor of Science, advised by Prof. Yong Wang.
+- *2017.09 - 2023.06*, Academy of Mathematics and System Science of CAS, Ph.D of Operational Research and Cybernetics, advised by Prof. Yong Wang.
-- *2013.09 - 2017.06*, Nankai University, Bachelor of Science, Boling Class.
+- *2013.09 - 2017.06*, Nankai University, BS of Mathematics, Boling Class.

 # 💬 Invited Talks
 - *2023.06*